 1. You’re having painful and frequent arguments

 If you find that you’re having daily or weekly arguments.
 Or that the arguments you’re having always feel intense and hurtful the you should seek help.
 Conflict is part of every relationship.
 However conflict shouldn’t be destructive.
 It should be an opportunity to understand each other and learn what you need.
-Couples therapy will help you learn to navigate conflict more effectively, get better at listening to each other and build trust and confidence in your ability to navigate challenging conversations.
+Marathon couples therapy, or long-term couples therapy will help you learn to navigate conflict more effectively, get better at listening to each other and build trust and confidence in your ability to navigate challenging conversations.

 2. You’re finding it hard to express your thoughts, feelings and needs